 Two senators from Puerto Rico might very well be Hispanic, and their addition would make the Senate more representative of the United States.
 This is an argument in favor of Puerto Rico statehood for many of its proponents.

 On the other side, there is fear among Republicans that the State of Puerto Rico would vote Democratic.
-The Senate, which is currently controlled by the Republicans, might end up with a Democratic majority.
+The Senate might end up with a Democratic majority.
 Sen. Martha McSally (R-AZ), who is currently trailing Mark Kelly in the polls, recently said in an interview with NBC News that if DC and Puerto Rico became states “[Republicans would] never get the Senate back again.”

 However, Puerto Rico votes for both Democrats and Republicans.
-Both the current Governor of Puerto Rico and the Residential Commissioner are Republicans.
+The current Governor of Puerto Rico is a Democrat and the Residential Commissioner is Republican.
 There is no certainty that the new senators from Puerto Rico would be Democrats.